abtion/guidelines/gpg-signing/README.md

 You may want to use `--global` instead if you want to set up GPG signing for all your projects (which is required for Abtion projects).

-To avoid having to sign all of your commits, you can create a `~/.gnupg/gpg-agent.conf` file with the following content:
+To avoid having to enter you password for each commit, you can create a `~/.gnupg/gpg-agent.conf` file with the following content:

 ```sh